Takashi Tezuka

 Takashi Tezuka (手塚 卓志, Tezuka Takashi) is a Japanese video game designer, director, and producer.
-He is a senior officer of Nintendo EPD and executive at Nintendo.
+He is a senior officer in Nintendo's Entertainment Planning & Development division and is an Executive Officer at Nintendo itself.
+Tezuka was the right-hand man to Shigeru Miyamoto and co-director of the early Mario and Zelda games.

 Career

-Upon graduating the Design Department of Osaka University of Arts, he joined Nintendo in April 1984 and became a co-designer of some of the most critically acclaimed Nintendo series, including Mario and The Legend of Zelda.
+Upon graduating from the Design Department of Osaka University of Arts, he joined Nintendo in April 1984 and became a co-designer of some of the most critically acclaimed Nintendo series, including Mario and The Legend of Zelda.
 Tezuka is fond of fantasy novels such as J. R. R. Tolkien's The Lord of the Rings, and wrote the story and script for The Legend of Zelda and Zelda II: The Adventure of Link.
 Tezuka co-designed Yoshi, who debuted in Super Mario World after Shigeru Miyamoto had originally wanted Mario to ride a dinosaur since Super Mario Bros.
 3.